Best TV streaming services in Ireland

 What is TV streaming?

-TV streaming services allow you to watch TV shows, movies and live TV online from a device with an internet connection.
+TV streaming services allow you to watch TV shows, movies and live sport online from your home or mobile devices like TVs, laptops or tablets.

 Who offers TV streaming services?

-There are five main video streaming services in Ireland.
+There are six main video streaming services in Ireland.

 - Amazon Prime Video